Eagle Rocks Worksite

 Where is this project?

-The Eagle Rocks Project is being constructed on the Methow River in the vicinity of the Riverbend RV Park, just north of the town of Twisp.
-The project area includes both sides of the river and bed lands controlled by WA Department of Natural Resources.
-Work outside the active river channel is on privately-owned lands and is being constructed with support of the landowners.
+The Eagle Rocks Project was constructed on the Methow River in the vicinity of the Riverbend RV Park, just north of the town of Twisp.
+The project area included both sides of the river and bed lands controlled by WA Department of Natural Resources.
+Work outside the active river channel was on privately-owned lands and was constructed with support of the landowners.

 Why is this project being constructed?